ninjaaron/oo-and-polymorphism-in-julia/README.md

-This tutorial is about how to use object oriented design patterns in Julia, as well as its capabilities for polymorphism, such as multiple dispatch, inheritance, generics, the trait pattern, etc.
+This tutorial is about how to use object oriented design patterns in Julia, as well as its capabilities for polymorphism, such as multiple dispatch, inheritance, generics, the trait pattern, etc. [Let's get on with it, then](./comp-and-encap.ipynb).